Regions

 Himalayas and the Hills

 An amazing variety of vernacular architecture exists in the northern Himalayas and further eastwards – from Islamic elements of Kashmir to Buddhist Zanskar and Ladakh.
+After that are the Hindu styles in Himachal Pradesh, Uttarakhand and on to Buddhist Sikkim again.

 Northern Indian Plains